Motorsports

 The sections of the Trial World Championship TrialGP of Japan are designed as a stage to showcase the amazing skills of the world’s top riders.

-Among these, the greatest feature is how they utilize nature.
+Among these, the biggest feature is how they make use of nature.

 For example, the appearance of the sections changes drastically between sunny and rainy conditions.
-When it rains, the conditions become extremely challenging, almost like riding on ice, but it is exciting to watch the riders with outstanding skills overcome these difficulties.
+When it rains, the conditions become as challenging as riding on ice, but the highlight is watching the riders with exceptional skills conquer these sections.

 Section Guide